Laxe

 Museum of the Sea

-This museum is the living history of the town and people of Laxe, whose museum collections, which include models of the coast and traditional boats, historical documents and objects related to the sea, offer a synthesis of the relationship of this town with the marine environment.
+This museum represents the living history of the town and the people of Laxe.
+Its collections, which include models of the coast and traditional boats, historical documents, and maritime objects, offer a synthesis of the town's deep-rooted relationship with the sea.

 Church of Santa María de la Atalaya